TairanD/Algorithm/out/production/Algorithm/java_memory_structure.md

     When the method or constructor is invoked (§15.12), the **values** of the actual argument expressions initialize newly created parameter variables, each of the declared type, before execution of the body of the method or constructor.
 The Identifier that appears in the FormalParameter may be used as a simple name in the body of the method or constructor to refer to the formal parameter.

+Additionally, in modern languages, variables tend to be of "reference types" (another concept invented later than "pass by reference" and inspired by it):
+- i.e. the actual object data is stored separately somewhere (usually, on the heap), and only "references" to it are ever held in variables and passed as parameters.

+Passing such a reference falls under pass-by-value because a variable's value is technically the reference itself, not the referred object.

 ## 2* - C: Always Pass-By-Value